Ost99/garo-energy-controller/README.md

 ## TODO
 * Stop charging if target is likely to be overshot
-* Add available for charging / not available for charging control
 * Add favicon from filesystem
+* Implement controls for schduled availability

 ## Notice
 * No icons, logos or images are included in the project, they are read from the running GARO firmware at runtime.